 Training makes sense only if you understand it.
 Here you’ll find additional information about every session: why should I do interval training?
 Can I eat in advance?
 You will find important information by clicking on your workout.

 Running alone is not enough.
 Thanks to our videos you are always kept up do date about what kind of strength, running technique, footgymnastics or tone-regulating exercises you should do in order for you to stay free from injuries.
 You should regularly conduct at least one alternative sport parallel to your running training.
 We tell you how long you need to cycle in order to achieve the same training stimuli as with running.

 Based on the data you enter, get substantial statistics with just a few mouse clicks.
 This month’s mileage?
 Average pace when wearing your favorite shoe?
 Not a problem, we evaluate it and present it in readable charts.

 Keep track of your progress.
-Every running competition you have completed and logged feeds into your personal competition statistics.
-Indifferent from the distance and the metres of climb of a competition, we calculate your current performance capacity from that.
-The value for the anerobic treshold pace (ATP) allows us to compare the different performances.
-This makes it possbile to highlight your long-term development.
-By the way, all statistics functions are available in the Freemium version.
+Every running race you complete and then log is included in your personal race statistics.
+Regardless of the distance and the number of metres of altitude in the race, we calculate your current performance.
+The value of the anearobic threshold speed (ANS) and the maximum oxygen uptake (VO2max) allow you to compare the different performances with each other.
+This makes your long-term development visible.
+By the way, all statistics functions are also available in the freemium version.